lunamk24/newton-practice/README.md

 # newton-practice
-A test repository of Newton's machine @ Berk
+A test repository of Newton's machine @ UC Berkeley